Chart Color Schemes

 Freshwater - Brookvale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Freshwater-Brookvale has a higher cultural diversity than most local areas, with 16.5% of residents speaking a language other than English at home and 33.3% born overseas.
+Freshwater-Brookvale has a higher level of cultural diversity than most local markets, with 16.5% of its population speaking a language other than English at home and 33.3% born overseas.
 Christianity is the predominant religion in Freshwater-Brookvale, making up 45.3% of its population.
-Judaism, however, is slightly overrepresented compared to Greater Sydney, comprising 0.2% versus 0.3%.
+However, Judaism is notably overrepresented, comprising 0.2% compared to 0.3% across Greater Sydney.

 Frequently Asked Questions - Diversity